 Gatekeepers represent and maintain security, for many organizations.
 Security is important.
 Granting more autonomy can seem like a risky step: if you allow individuals access to all the information, there’s more room for error.
 People make mistakes.
 Confidential information might be shared, data erased, and hours of work destroyed.
 Nobody wants that!

 Transitioning to a more efficient workflow doesn’t mean giving up on security.
 Instead, it means maintaining control where control is needed.
-Teamup calendars accomplish this by unique calendar links with customized levels of access permission.
+Teamup calendars accomplish this by providing account-based calendar access with customized levels of access permission.
 And there’s still a gatekeeper: the calendar administrator.
 However, by using the built-in security and customization of the tool (in this case, the Teamup Calendar), the gatekeeper spends very little time managing information.
 Instead, they manage who has access to what information, and what they can do with it.